CD3/cd3-conan-packages/README.md

 ```

 Conan can also build your project for you, using cmake.
 The advantage of doing this is that you do not need to run the activate script.
-To need to write provide a `conanfile.py` script that contains a `build` method.
+You just need to provide a `conanfile.py` script that contains a `build` method.
 A minimum example looks like this:

 ```
 from conans import ConanFile, CMake